advanced-security/qlsh/README.md

 This project is licensed under the terms of the MIT open source license.
 Please refer to the [LICENSE](LICENSE) for the full terms.

+This tool uses the `codeql` binary, for which you must separately accept the [license to use](https://github.com/github/codeql-cli-binaries/blob/main/LICENSE.md).

 ## Maintainers

 See [CODEOWNERS](CODEOWNERS) for the list of maintainers.